-hospitalisations and mortality were detected.
+Nevertheless, self-management was associated with a reduction in duration of COPD exacerbations and a reduced risk of having at least one respiratory-related hospitalisation during follow-up.
+No changes in all-cause hospitalisations and mortality were detected.
 Our results demonstrate that COPD patients may benefit from using exacerbation action plans that are tailored for comorbidities.

-In this study, the number of COPD exacerbation days per patient per year (primary outcome) was numerically lower in the self-management group (9.6 days) compared to UC (15.6 days); however, this difference was not statistically significant.
+In this study, the number of COPD exacerbation days/patient/year (primary outcome) was numerically lower in the self-management group (9.6 days) compared to UC (15.6 days), however this difference was not statistically significant.
 The severity per exacerbation day was also numerically lower, although not statistically significant, in the self-management group (median 4.1) compared to UC (median 5.0).
 This may be because the study was underpowered.
-The mean number of 34 exacerbation days per patient per year in the UC control group was much lower than the 64 a priori anticipated.
+The mean number of 34 exacerbation days per patient per year in the usual care control group was much lower than the 64 a-priori anticipated.
 Our power calculation was based on the COPE-II study results of patients without severe comorbidities [9].
 Reasonably, one would have expected an even higher rate of exacerbations in the COPE-III population with comorbidities.
-Improvements in UC over time may be an explanation for the improved exacerbation rate [10].
-Whereas all patients had at least three exacerbations or one respiratory-related hospitalisation in the 2 years preceding study entry, one-third of the patients in the self-management group had no COPD exacerbation during the 12-month follow-up period, and could therefore not have benefitted from the action plan.
-The effect of improvement of UC and consequences for trial designs (i.e. less room for improvement) should be carefully considered in designing future studies of COPD interventions.
+Improvements in usual care over time may be an explanation for the improved exacerbation rate [10].
+Whereas all patients had at least three exacerbations or one respiratory-related hospitalisation in the two years preceding study entry, one third of the patients in the self-management group had no COPD exacerbation during the 12-month follow-up period, and could therefore not have benefited from the action plan.
+The effect of improvement of usual care and consequences for trial designs (i.e. less room for improvement) should be carefully considered in designing future studies of COPD interventions.
 This is also underlined by another recently published COPD self-management study that reported no effect in the primary outcome due to much lower event rates in the control group than anticipated [24].